Indy Auto Man

 • Consider refinancing options if you currently hold a loan with a high rate.
 Refinancing to a lower rate may be possible, especially if market rates have decreased or your credit score has improved.
 Refinancing can bring you savings only if you maintain a similar term length.
 Extending the term may lower your monthly payments, but it may also mean paying more interest over a longer period, potentially offsetting any savings from the lower rate.

-Whether your credit is good or bad, you can qualify for a car loan with Indy Auto Man and we’ll find the optimal terms for your purchase.
-In our inventory, you will find 300+ used models for any taste — discover the car that will perfectly fit your budget with our convenient online car loan calculator:
+Whether your credit is good or bad, you can qualify for a car loan with Indy Auto Man, and we'll find the optimal terms for your purchase.
+Explore our inventory of over 300 used models to find the car that perfectly fits your budget using our convenient online car loan calculator.